asntech/intervene/docs/modules.rst

 	  "--htype","{tribar,color,pie,circle,square,ellipse,number,shade}.
 Heatmap plot type.
 Default is ``pie``."
 	  " ", "Read the below note for ``tribar`` option."
 	  "--triangle","Show lower/upper triangle of the matrix as heatmap.
+Default is ``lower``" "--diagonal", "Show the diagonal values in the heatmap.
+Default is ``False``."
-Default is ``lower``" "--names","Comma-separated list of names for input files.
+	  "--names","Comma-separated list of names for input files.
 Default is base name of input files."
 	  "--filenames","Use file names as labels instead.
 Default is ``False``."
 	  "--sort","Set this only if your files are not sorted.
 Default is ``False``."